Frequently Asked Questions about Veteran Affairs

 QUESTION: How do I get my VA benefits started at UNA?

-ANSWER: Contact Ms. Alaina Ramey, UNA's VA Specialist
+ANSWER: Contact Ms. Michelle Dailey, UNA's VA Coordinator

 Phone: 256.765.4971 Email: firstname.lastname@example.org.
-Her office is located in 119 Bibb Graves hall on the UNA Campus - you can download the forms she will need you to complete on our GI Bill Information page and bring them with you to help speed up the process.
+Her office is located in the Guillot University Center (GUC) on the UNA Campus - you can download the forms she will need you to complete on our GI Bill Information page and bring them with you to help speed up the process.

 QUESTION: I just left active duty and am a new student at UNA, I really do not feel comfortable with the Fraternity/Sorority crowd since I am a bit older and wiser, is there an organization for Vets on campus?

-ANSWER: Of course there is, the UNA Military and Veteran Alliance is a group of military and Student Veterans, faculty and staff and other supporters in the community who advocate for Veteran student issues.
+ANSWER: Of course there is, the UNA Military and Veteran Alliance is a group of military and veteran students, faculty and staff and other supporters in the community who advocate for veteran student issues.
 The group also plans social activities and participates in on-campus and community events.
-The UNA MVA is a recognized student organization and is working on becoming a chapter of Student Veterans of America (SVA) http://www.studentveterans.org/ .
-Simply contact the MVA faculty advisor Wayne P. Bergeron, Military and Veteran Affairs/Criminal Justice - 009 Willingham Hall Phone: 256.765.5022 Email: email@example.com and he will get you linked up with the student officers of the organization.
+The UNA MVA is a recognized student organization and is an active chapter of Student Veterans of America (SVA) http://www.studentveterans.org.
+Simply contact the MVA president, Kandi Pike, Email: email@example.com and she will assist you in what you can do to join.

 QUESTION: Veterans and active duty military personnel are considered automatically independent for federal need analysis purposes.
 However, the Veterans Administration and the US Department of Education use a different definition of veteran, leading to some confusion.
 How can I determine my veteran status?